Engineering

 Tooling.

-We design and build prototype tooling for vacuum forming and bridge production, enabling early-stage validation and short-run output before committing to hard aluminium tooling or full-scale injection moulds.
+We design and make the cast-polyurethane forming tooling for vacuum forming and short-run production; your parts are then formed by our associated manufacturing company, which runs the machines.
+The cast tool is durable enough for repeat short-run batches, enabling early-stage validation and short-run output before committing to machined-aluminium tooling or full-scale injection moulds.

 This approach compresses development timelines and lowers upfront cost at the prototyping stage.
 When volume justifies it, we support the transition to production tooling through our associated manufacturing company.